wochit/wochit-embedded/docs/embed.md

 #### Attributes:
 ***
 **state** <code>string</code>
 This property indicates the state of the video.
+'PROCESSING' is the initial state of the video.
 'DONE' means that the video has been produced successfully.
 'FAILED' means that the video production failed.
 ***
 **wochitVideoId** <code>string</code>
 Wochit unique identifier for this video.
 You can use it to [re-edit the video](/embed.html#customize-the-wochit-video-editor-by-using-the-following-properties).